FinnArundel/boscode-doc/doc/web/web-tasks.md

 ## Installation

-1. Create a github account: https://github.com/.
+1. Create a cloud 9 account: cloud 9 https://c9.io/.
 Use your school email address and set username to stlukes-{first part of school email}.
-Sign into github.
-2. In google chrome open cloud 9 https://c9.io/ and choose sign in with your github account.
-3. In c9.io: Create a new workspace:
+2. In c9.io: Create a new workspace:
   * Workspace name: web
   * Description: Learning javascript
   * Hosted workspace: Public
   * Clone from Git or Mercurial URL: `https://github.com/Quobject/boscode-web.git`
-  * Choose a template: `Custom`
+  * Choose a template: `Blank`
   * Hit 'Create workspace' button
-4. Inside your workspace on the left side right click the folder name 'web' and select 'Open Terminal Here'
+3. Inside your workspace on the left side right click the folder name 'web' and select 'Open Terminal Here'
+4. In your terminal type the command `sudo npm install -g grunt`.
-5. In your terminal type the command `npm install`  .
+5. In your terminal type the command `npm install`.
-6. Type the command `grunt`.
+6. In your terminal type the command `grunt`.

   ```bash
   {yourname}:~/workspace (master) $ grunt